The story of the Society, and our officers and Board of Directors

 Our mission – to share the rich history of Ormond Beach through education and preservation.

 Jeff Blass – President

 Board of Directors

-Joyce Benedict, Carol Bigelow, Julie Carson, Bobbi Coleman, Jay Cortright, Bob Dover, Ann Eifert, Bonda Garrison, Ron Howell, Dr. Sue Kim, Jerry Lampe, Tom Massfeller, Greig Rabitaille, Diana Simmons, Joan Skirde, Dan Smith, Shirley Stover, Elaine Tindell, Erlene Turner
+Joyce Benedict, Carol Bigelow, Dorian Burt, Julie Carson, Bobbi Coleman, Jay Cortright, Bob Dover, Ann Eifert, Bonda Garrison, Ron Howell, Dr. Sue Kim, Jerry Lampe, Tom Massfeller, Greig Rabitaille, Diana Simmons, Joan Skirde, Dan Smith, Shirley Stover, Elaine Tindell, Erlene Turner

 Office at the MacDonald House,